slimtoolkit/slim/README.md

 *   and a sample Seccomp profile

 If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `info` command.

-## USING AUTO-GENERATED SECCOMP PROFILES

-You can use the generated profile with your original image or with the minified image DockerSlim created:

-`docker run --security-opt seccomp:path_to/my-sample-node-app-seccomp.json -p 8000:8000 my/sample-node-app.slim`

 ## BUILD PROCESS